zhiwern/nixos-configs/README.md

 8. Removes firefox in favour of Chrome
 9. Switches to Linux zen kernel

+# Nvidia
+The pain of nvidia.
+But here is a file that has all the necessary configs to get it working.

 ---
 # Things to do
 - Add some zsh configurations here